French Imperial Eagle: Captured eagles

-The first French eagles to be captured by the British were taken during the Invasion of Martinique island, including the Eagle of the 82nd French Regiment of the Line.
-Subsequently the 87th Regiment of Foot took an Imperial Eagle at the Battle of Barrosa on 5 March 1811.
-At Barrosa, Ensign Edward Keogh and Sergeant Patrick Masterson captured the French Imperial Eagle of the 8th Régiment d'Infanterie de Ligne.
-Keogh only managed to get a hand on the shaft when he was shot, bayoneted, and killed.
-Masterson took over and, after killing several men, wrenched the Eagle from the dying hands of its bearer, Lieutenant Gazan.
-(His great grandson was decorated with the Victoria Cross 90 years later.)
+The first eagles to be captured by British troops were taken during the 1809 invasion of Martinique, including the eagle of the 82nd Line Infantry Regiment.
+The 87th Regiment of Foot captured an eagle at the Battle of Barrosa on 5 March 1811.
+At the battle, Ensign Edward Keogh attempted to take the eagle of the 8th Line Infantry Regiment.
+Keogh only managed to get a hand on the eagle's shaft when he was fatally shot and bayoneted.
+Sergeant Patrick Masterson of the 87th subsequently killed several French soldiers before wrenching the eagle from the dying hands of its bearer, Lieutenant Gazan.
+The captured eagle was taken back to England and displayed at the Royal Hospital Chelsea.
+Several years later, the eagle was stolen from the hospital after being broken from its staff.
+Although rumours abounded that it had been stolen by a Frenchman, the eagle was more likely melted down and sold.
+The original staff is still held in the Royal Irish Fusiliers Museum in Armagh, Northern Ireland.